Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We mostly see dogs ignoring mirrors and not being too interested in their reflections.
 Young puppies may try to jump and play with their reflections, thinking that they are other dogs.
 They lose interest after a while.
 Older dogs don’t pay much attention to mirrors.

-Dogs don’t recognize themselves the same way that humans do when we look in mirrors and instantly see our own faces.
-But while they may not know what they look like, they do know what they smell like.
+So, do dogs know what they look like?
+Well, dogs don’t recognize themselves the same way that humans do when we look in mirrors and instantly see our own faces.
+But while dogs may not know what they look like, they do know what they smell like.
 Let’s learn more about how dogs view themselves.

 The Mirror Test